Indoor Air Quality Services

 - Air Humidifiers: Proper humidification is critical in maintaining healthy indoor air quality.
 When the air is too dry, microscopic contaminants remain airborne until they are inadvertently inhaled by someone in the building.
 Air with relative humidity below 30 percent can irritate nasal passages and aggravate dry skin conditions.
 Central humidifiers use a steam or atomized mist process to introduce moisture into the duct system in order to raise relative humidity to healthy levels.
 In addition to better IAQ, maintaining proper humidity will prevent wood furniture from cracking due to excessive dryness.

-- Eradication: Mold, fungi and other hazardous organisms thrive in a moist, dirty environment, which can be found at the A-coil in an HVAC system.
+- Eradication: Contaminants, fungi and other hazardous organisms thrive in a moist, dirty environment, which can be found at the A-coil in an HVAC system.
 A

 Complete IAQ Solutions